dzzh/RIBs-wiki/iOS-Tutorial-2.md

 ## Attaching the TicTacToe RIB and detach the OffGame RIB on button tap

-This step is very similar to attaching LoggedIn RIB and detaching LoggedOut RIB when the "Login" button it tapped.
-To save time, the TicTacToe RIB is provided already.
-In order to route to TicTacToe, we should implement routeToTicTacToe in LoggedInRouter and wire up the button tap event from OffGameViewController to OffGameInteractor and then finally to LoggedInInteractor.
+This step is very similar to attaching LoggedIn RIB and detaching LoggedOut RIB when the "Login" button is tapped.
+To save time, the TicTacToe RIB is already included in your project.

+In order to route to TicTacToe, you should implement `routeToTicTacToe` in the `LoggedInRouter` class and wire up the button tap event from the `OffGameViewController` to the `OffGameInteractor` and finally to the `LoggedInInteractor`.

+You should be able to do this without any help from us, right?

 ## Attach OffGame RIB and detach TicTacToe RIB when we have a winner